lukovsk1/MWEGenerator/README.md

 ## Concurrent Execution

-TestExecutorOptions#withConcurrentExecution allows the DDmin algorithm to be run in currently 16 concurrent threads.
+TestExecutorOptions#withConcurrentExecution allows the DDmin algorithm to be run in currently in a configurable amount of concurrent threads.
 Multiple subsets of code fragments are compiled and executed in parallel.
 For the defects4j example CLI 1 this reduces the runtime for a single execution of the algorithm from around 6h to 1.5h.